 This is not our first Superhome.
 We originally fitted photovoltaics to our first home in 2005 before moving to the current home in 2008.
 The new home was about 70% bigger than the previous home but we were determined it would actually use less gas, electricity and water.
-When not working on the SuperHome project I (Mark) work as a freelance IT Consultant whilst Liya is our homemaker with part-time career in Adult Education.
+When not working on the SuperHome project I (Mark) work as a freelance IT Consultant whilst Liya is a Teacher.
 We have two girls.
-Liya is the Gardener and Jewellery maker.
-Mark is DIYer and scale model maker.
-We both read books avidly.
 Nobody in our family think of themselves as environmentalists nor do we think we are saving the planet.
 We just believe the future may different from the past so we are planning ahead for our security.
 Just seems like commonsense.

 1980′s built property in good cosmetic condition.

 • Loft insulation: topped up to 300mm with sheep’s wool then over-boarded to provide access for later solar panel work

 • All the upstairs imbedded ceiling lights (fitted by previous occupier) have been sealed in via the attic space to prevent drafts

 • All doors to garage replaced with tightly sealing uPVC.
 Internal doors to Conservatory & Front door all sealed against drafts.
 Gaps to kitchen soil pipe sealed

 • A rated condensing gas boiler fitted in Aug 2008 shortly after moving in.
 Simple heating controls updated at that time.
 Ten out of eleven radiators had TRVs fitted at the same time

 • 20 x 1.8m solar thermal tubes fitted with twin coil Gledhill tank in April 2010